 The Miracle-Gro compost bins are constructed from plastic panels that snap together, a relatively simple process that takes about half an hour and results in a surprisingly solid bin.
 If you're intent on having a bin that rotates on a stand but wary of complex assembly processes, the Miracle-Gro Small and the Miracle-Gro Dual Chamber are both excellent choices.

-The compost bins in our review offer a wide range of solutions to the problems faced by the urban gardener who has a surplus of ambition and a dearth of space.
+The compost bins in our review offer a wide range of solutions to the problems faced by the urban gardener who might have a lot of ambition but is short on space.
 You can create a steaming hot pile of compost with the huge 80-gallon Lifetime composter, and folks in tiny apartments can glean an extra something for their house plants from their food waste with the SCD Probiotics All Season.
 Either way, composting is a good way to be a little greener with your food waste and a fun biology lesson for the whole family.
+We hope this review has helped shed light on what the best models out there have to offer, and help you make the best compost bin purchasing decision you can.

 — Matt Bento